DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

     return ca.EnrichmentResponse(data, [new_column])
 ```

-The library automatically handles ID columns - they are taken from the request metadata and added to the response.
-You only need to specify metadata for the new columns you're adding.
+The library automatically handles Cadenza ID columns which are required to connect input and output data - they are taken from the request metadata and added to the response.
+You only need to specify metadata for the new columns you're adding, or you can use the default missing_metadata_strategy that handles adding column metadata heuristically.

+The library also supports automatically adding data for Cadenza ID columns if they are missing in the provided DataFrame.
+This requires the input and output DataFrames to have identical indexes.
+We therefore recommend modifying the input DataFrame directly and adding new columns to it.
+When you explicitly specify the desired output columns, index alignment is guaranteed, and you have full control over the output columns.

+Currently, only one-to-one mappings between input and output rows are supported.
+The output may omit entries for some ID tuples present in the input.
+However, each input ID tuple can be mapped to at most one output ID tuple.

 To return only specific columns, use `REMOVE_DATA_COLUMNS`: